hugorbarbosa/cpp-coding-style-guide/README.md

 ### Popular C++ coding style guides

-There's no "official" coding style guide for C++, as we have with [Python][ref-python-pep8] for example.
+There's no "official" coding style guide for C++, as we have for [Python][ref-python-pep8], for example.
 However, there are several widely-recognized C++ coding style guides used in the industry.
 Below are some of the most popular ones:

 - [**C++ Core Guidelines**][ref-cpp-core-guidelines]: collection of guidelines written by Bjarne Stroustrup, the creator of C++, along with other C++ experts.
 It is a set of guidelines for using C++ well, intended to help people to use modern C++ effectively.
 These guidelines are focused on relatively high-level issues, such as interfaces, resource management, memory management, and concurrency.
 - [**Google C++ Style Guide**][ref-google-cpp-style-guide]: comprehensive style guide used across Google's codebase.
 It covers various topics like naming conventions, function design, and performance optimization.
-- [**Microsoft Coding Style Guide**][ref-microsoft-cpp-style-guide]: coding style guide of Microsoft.
-It contains many coding style rules on code formatting and naming conventions.
+- [**Microsoft Coding Style Guide**][ref-microsoft-cpp-style-guide]: coding style guide built by Microsoft.
+It contains many coding style rules that cover, for example, code formatting and naming conventions.
 - [**LLVM Coding Standards**][ref-llvm-cpp-coding-standards]: set of conventions used by the LLVM project, focusing on consistency and the clarity of code, particularly for large projects.
 It includes detailed rules on indentation, function declarations, and code organization.
 - [**Mozilla C++ Style Guide**][ref-mozilla-cpp-style-guide]: style guide used for code written within the Mozilla project.
 It includes guidelines on code organization, documentation, and how to structure complex systems.